Statement Conclusion

 - “Some dancers are actors” → dancer ∩ actors ≠ ∅

-- Conclusion I: “No singer is actor” — Can’t say.
-Singers and actors could overlap. ✗
+- Conclusion I: “No singer is actor” — Cannot be established.
+Singers and actors are never linked, so they could still overlap. ✗

-- Conclusion II: “Some actors are dancers” — Yes, this is restating the second premise. ✓
+- Conclusion II: “Some actors are dancers” — This simply restates the second premise (overlap is symmetric). ✓

 Venn Diagram Approach: